MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/absolutelayout.md

 ## Absolute positioning and sizing

-By default, an [`AbsoluteLayout`](xref:Xamarin.Forms.AbsoluteLayout) positions and sizes children using absolute values, specified in device-independent units, which explicitly define where views should be placed in the layout.
+By default, an [`AbsoluteLayout`](xref:Xamarin.Forms.AbsoluteLayout) positions and sizes children using absolute values, specified in device-independent units, which explicitly define where children should be placed in the layout.
 This is achieved by adding children to the `Children` collection of an `AbsoluteLayout` and setting the [`AbsoluteLayout.LayoutBounds`](xref:Xamarin.Forms.AbsoluteLayout.LayoutBoundsProperty) attached property on each child to absolute position and/or size values.

 > [!WARNING]
 > Using absolute values for positioning and sizing children can be problematic, because different devices have different screen sizes and resolutions.
 Therefore, the coordinates for the center of the screen on one device may be offset on other devices.